Skip to main content

 Parameters:

-• address (optional): Device address to terminate.
-If not provided, terminates first available device.
+• address (optional): Worker address to terminate.
+If not provided, terminates first available worker.

 Returns: Promise<void> Example:

-Terminating a device closes all browsers running on that device and disconnects it from the session.
+Terminating a worker closes all browsers running on that worker and disconnects the device from the session.

 Connection management